-- 1. Individuals with disabilities who are opening an RDSP for themselves, and; - 2.
-Families or friends who are opening an RDSP for their relative or friend with a disability.
-The main part of the guide speaks to individuals and the boxes are specific to family and friends, but all the information is important!
+- Individuals with disabilities who are opening an RDSP for themselves, and; - Relatives or friends who are opening an RDSP for their relative or friend with a disability.
+Callout boxes of information labelled 'family and friends' provide additional information on legal representation and ways to support someone with a disability.